smcgregor/privly-seamless-posting-documentation/README.md

   1. If contains: try to load it (`loadLink`).

-    1. If loaded succeeded and the link is a valid Privly link and the user has edit permission: Use the content of the Privly link as the initial content of the posting form (`initial content = (content of target).replace(the privly link, the content of the privly link)`), Goto 9.
+    1. If loading succeeded and the link is a valid Privly link and the user has edit permission: Use the content of the Privly link as the initial content of the posting form (`initial content = (content of target).replace(the privly link, the content of the privly link)`), Goto 9.

     2. Else: Goto 6.